nvonturk/kip_ventory/DEPLOYMENT.md

 have an SSL certificate set up.

 Symlink the config file to the `sites-enabled` directory to allow `nginx` to serve it.
-You might have to remove the file from the sites-enabled directory if you've already tried this.
+You might have to remove the file from the sites-enabled directory if you've already done this.
 ```
 sudo rm /etc/nginx/sites-enabled/kipventory
 sudo ln -s /etc/nginx/sites-available/kipventory /etc/nginx/sites-enabled